AubinABADIE/WI-project/README.md

 # WI-project - Cortex Group

-The purpose of this project is to provide a click on an ad according to the information about users (RTB).
+The purpose of this project is to provide a click on ad prediction according to the information about users (RTB).
 The Cortex system takes a json file containing users as input data and produces a csv file containing the forecast result from a sample of the initial data.

 There are three models that can be used: